jramb/p/README.md

 If you want to achieve that, use the `bias` setup (either in your `.punch.yaml` or in the command line).
 For example, the plummer will use this command:

-    p show days --rounding 30m --bias 15m -r
+    p show days --rounding 30m --bias 3 -r

 (The `-r` flag also displays the rounded value).
-Technically, the bias is simply added to the duration before rounding, which in above case results in that durations are always rounded up to the nearest rounding factor.
-A bias of `0m` is fair in the long run, everything in between is a negotiation.
-Punch will not use a bias larger than half the rounding.
+Technically, the bias is some extra duration added to the duration before rounding, which in above case results in that durations are always rounded up to the nearest rounding factor.
+A bias of `0` is absolute fair in the long run, `3` always rounds up to (my plummer).
+You must not use a bias other than `0` ... `3`.

 ### Ledger